kornls/ytrules/index.md

 4. Please do not troll in the counting channel.
 Trolling will lead you to a ban.

 ## SECTION 3 — YOUTUBE SUBSCRIPTION RULES
-1. Don’t forget to subscribe to Nopply TV!!! https://youtube.com/c/NopplyTV?sub_confirmation=1
+1. Don’t forget to subscribe to Nopply TV!!!
+[SUB NOW](https://youtube.com/c/NopplyTV?sub_confirmation=1)
-2. Subscribe to KornRT2018 too!!! https://youtube.com/c/kornrt2018?sub_confirmation=1
+2. Subscribe to KornRT2018 too!!!
+[SUB NOW](https://youtube.com/c/kornrt2018?sub_confirmation=1)
 3. Not subscribing will not result in any punishment, **BUT JUST DO IT**